chrisbrowneanu/ENGN2226/assessment.md

 There is no clear format for this assessment piece.
 Creativity and insights based on applications are encouraged.
 You should use the weekly group homework as a starting point, but you're not restricted to a report.
 You will have a meeting with Chris in week 5 to discuss and navigate your approach to this assessment piece.

-The Core Competencies Portfolio should:
+The Portfolio should:

 *  have a common technology theme<br />*You should not choose a theme that is a copy of your group project.
 You could, however, laterally explore technologies to inform your project if you wish.
 You can discuss this with Chris in your Week 5 meeting if you are unsure.
 You can, of course, choose a technology not related to your project.
 Most importantly, you should choose a technology that interests you.*
-*  contain insightful analysis that demonstrates your understanding of the course content<br />*You should choose between 4-8 analysis techniques from the course and apply the theory to your technology.
+*  contain insightful analysis that demonstrates your understanding of the course content<br />*You should choose between 5-10 analysis techniques from the course and apply the theory to your technology.
 You must choose topics that you didn't write your research paper on.* ***(Note: you may use the Facilitation topic)***
-*  be a professional representation (if you're writing a report, it should be of **12-15 pages** in length, developed over the semester).
+*  be a professional representation (if you're writing a report, it should be of **12-15 pages** excluding the bibliography, developed over the semester).
 However, if you would like to present your portfolio in an alternative format, please raise this with Chris in the Week 5 meeting.

 *Note: although there is no strict format for the Portfolio, you might consider it as:*